-The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD2) Regional Seawater Desalination Project completed testing in 2009.
+The pilot plant for the Santa Cruz Water Department/Soquel Creek Water District (SCWD) Regional Seawater Desalination Project completed testing in 2009.
 Environmental review and design were initiated for the Regional Seawater Desalination Project in 2010.
 A Notice of Preparation and Initial Study for Environmental Impact Report of the Regional Seawater Desalination Project was issued in November 2010.
 A scoping report was issued in February 2011 that summarizes public comment on the proposed scope and content of the Environmental Impact Report.
-The Draft EIR is scheduled to be published in 2013.